Stochastic normalizing flows as non-equilibrium transformations: Application in lattice field theory

 The neural networks $s$ and $t$ of eq.~(\ref{eq:affine_layer}) used in this work can be considered shallow, since a single hidden layer is present.
 However, in this setup the overall architectures are ``deep'' in the sense that the number of affine blocks is relatively large ($\nab \geq 6$).
 What we found through careful experimentation is that flows with large $\nab$ appear to be the easiest to integrate whenever many stochastic layers are inserted.
 For example, flows with deeper neural networks or less affine blocks were generally less amenable to improvements in training when trained with many stochastic layers.

-At this point however, we point out that a full quantitative comparison between normalizing flows (or SNFs) and purely stochastic evolutions, while extremely interesting for future practical applications, is beyond the scope of this work.
-Such a comparison would depend on a wide variety of factors.
-For example, including the training time in the overall effort to reach a given error on $f$ is not completely straightforward.
+At this point we would like to use a word of caution concerning the generality of the results obtained in this work.
+A complete discussion would take into account the dependence on a wide variety of factors: the architecture of affine layers (e.g. the type of neural networks), the characteristics of stochastic layers (e.g. their position with respect to affine layers or the Monte~Carlo algorithm of choice) and the tuning of the hyperparameters.
+Hardware, too, plays a role: GPUs allow for greater parallelization but, for example, the dependence on the batch size is not obvious when both Markov-chain updates and forward passes on affine coupling layers are performed.
+For these reasons, a full quantitative comparison between normalizing flows (or SNFs) and purely stochastic evolutions, while extremely interesting for future practical applications, is beyond the scope of this work.
+Furthermore, including the training time in the overall effort to reach a given error on $f$ is not completely straightforward.
 Only neural networks strictly need a training procedure to work properly, while for purely stochastic evolutions a reasonably efficient protocol can be set manually.
-Then, one has to take into account the dependence on the architecture of affine layers (e.g. the value of $\nab$ or the type of neural networks), on the Monte~Carlo algorithm of choice and on the hardware, too.
-GPUs allow for greater parallelization but, for example, the dependence on the batch size is not obvious when both Markov-chain updates and forward passes on affine coupling layers are performed.
 We limit ourselves to observe that in the standard and stochastic normalizing flows used in this work the training time was of the order of hours.
 This is not negligible at all when compared with the time needed to perform $\nmeas=2\times 10^5$ measurements, which ranges from seconds for flows containing zero or few stochastic layers, to at most a few minutes for flows with $\nsb > 100$.